Home-Based Palliative Care for Restored Hope and Dignity

 Kim Blevin

 • Sr Busi you bring love, joy and hapiness to me and all the other patients with the wonderful service you are providing in making sure we have the required medication, diapers, futurelife and even blankets through the cold season.
-I must place on record that every since you strted healping me, my health has improved.
+I must place on record that every since you started helping me, my health has improved.

 M. Pillay